zeionara/fuck/README.md

 # fuck

-Fuck: an ultimate censorship killer - a tiny program for uncensoring text
+Fuck: an ultimate censorship killer - a tiny program for uncensoring russian texts

 ## Usage